bitacoustic/scroll-menu/README.md

 ```

 ## CSS
 Style the menu item labels.
-The 'active' class is added when the respective container is in focus.
+The "active" class is added when the respective container is in focus.

 ```
 .lorem-label {